Do you make New Year’s resolutions you intend to keep? Same.

 There are two popular ways to pay down debt.
 The Snowball method, where you tackle the smallest debt balances first, is often preferable for many.
 Small wins provide a psychological boost.
 The alternative often referred to as the Avalanche method, is better for others.
 There, you are reducing the debt carrying the highest annual percentage rate first and incredibly desirable when you have high card balances.

-Either way, reducing debt regularly or paying down your balances to zero are good financial habits to reinforce for those who struggle to pay bills constantly.
+Either way, paying off debt regularly or paying down your balances to zero are good financial habits to reinforce for those who struggle to pay bills constantly.

 Good Financial Habits For Life